 How's Kavanaugh doing?

-I see that Heidi Heitkamp is gonna meet with uh Kavanaugh, but a lot of Democrats are refusing to even meet with him.
+I see that Heidi Heitkamp is going to meet with Kavanaugh, but a lot of Democrats are refusing to even meet with him.

-Uh, you know, we've I don't know, we've been doing this what, me and you ten years talking about all these judges.
+We've been doing this, what, me and you, 10 years, talking about all these judges.

-I've always believed that qualified judges uh need to be voted upon uh positively.
+I've always believed that qualified judges need to be voted upon positively.

 The question is not whether or not he's qualified.

-The question is if you vote against him, are you gonna lose your seat as a Democrat?
+The question is, if you vote against him, are you going to lose your seat as a Democrat?

-So there are a handful of Democrats that'll wind up voting for this guy because not only is he qualified, it would be bad politics for them to vote no.
+So there are a handful of Democrats that will wind up voting for this guy because not only is he qualified, it would be bad politics for them to vote no.

-And it's sad it's gotten to that, but that's what's gonna happen.
+And it's sad it's gotten to that, but that's what's going to happen.

-Um I think I could make a pretty strong case that Donald Trump has been way tougher on Russia in 18 months than eight years of Obama.
+I think I can make a pretty strong case that Donald Trump has been way tougher on Russia in 18 months than eight years of Obama.

 Am I right?